anxhukumar/hashdrop/README.md

 1. **Encrypt locally** — files are encrypted on your machine before anything leaves it
 2. **Upload safely** — only the encrypted blob reaches cloud storage (AWS S3)
-3. **Share a link** — recipients get a short-lived signed download URL via CloudFront
+3. **Share a link** — recipients get a signed download URL to access the encrypted file
 4. **Decrypt on their end** — the recipient uses the shared key or passphrase to decrypt and verify the file

 ---